pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

 ## **Rule 3: Tests should not depend on each other**

 As a general rule, each test function should contain all the code and resources that it requires to test the piece of code.
-A test function is a mini universe that contains all things it need to test the piece of code.
-For a particular class under test, there will be many mini universe.
+A test function is a mini-universe that contains all things it needs to test the piece of code.
+For a particular class under test, there will be many mini-universe.
 A failure in one test shouldn’t affect the other test directly or indirectly.

-Example: In the below code snippet, we are using static resource called Security context.
-It is used to handle user authentication and extracting user details from the token.
-If we see carefully, we are creating static mock of `SecurityContext.class` and using the object to mock the method response.
+Example: In the below code snippet, we are using a static resource called Security context.
+It is used to handle user authentication and extract user details from the token.
+If we see carefully, we are creating a static mock of the `SecurityContext.class` and using the object to mock the method response.

 ```java
 @Test